rackerlabs/docs-cloud-networks/api-docs/api-operations/floating-ip-address-operations.rst

 information about floating IP addresses, see :ref:`Floating IP addresses concepts <concepts-floating-ips>`.

 .. note::
-	The floating IP addresses API is currently in Limited Availability.
+	The floating IP addresses API is currently in Early Accesss.
 It is available only to Managed Infrastructure customers and not to RackConnect or Managed Operations customers.
 	To use this feature, contact Rackspace Support.